pnstickne/phaser-dev-playground/README.md

 ### Caching and Offline Access

-The `$/repos/playground/cache` directory is used for various caching purposed.
+The `cache` directory is used for various caching purposed.
 If caching goes terribly wrong then delete the contents of this folder and restart the Playground server.

 The first time a published Phaser build is used it is downloaded from rawgit and stored in the cache folder.
 The cached version will continue to remain available without internet access.